rethinkdb/horizon-docs/README.md

 $ rethinkdb

 # In another terminal, start Horizon
-$ fusion --dev
+$ horizon --dev

 # Clients can connect directly from the browser on port 8181
-# The fusion client library is served from host:8181/fusion.js
+# The Horizon client library is served from host:8181/horizon.js
 ```

 ### What does the code look like?